-Most people have five vertebrae in their lumbar (lower back) region, which are named L1-L5.
+Most people have five vertebrae in their lumbar (lower back) region, which are named L1 to L5.
 However, some people possess an additional lumbar vertebra located below the L5.
 This extra vertebra, known as the L6, is called a transitional vertebra.
 About 10 percent of adults have some form of spinal abnormality caused by genetics, and a sixth lumbar vertebra is among the most common of these abnormalities.

-More About the L6
+More about the L6

-Spinal Conditions Affecting the L6-S1
+Spinal conditions affecting the L6-S1

 Occasionally, the L6 vertebra can become “sacralized,” or attached to the sacrum by a rudimentary joint that creates additional motion – and therefore a greater potential for motion-related stress that can lead to lower back pain.
-Other conditions that affect this vertebra include herniated disc, bulging disc, spinal stenosis, degenerative disc disease and osteoarthritis – all of which can occur at any level of the spine.
+Other conditions that affect this vertebra include a herniated disc, a bulging disc, spinal stenosis, degenerative disc disease and osteoarthritis – all of which can occur at any level of the spine.

-Treatment for L6 Conditions
+Treatment for L6 conditions

 Physicians who discover the presence of a sixth lumbar vertebra through the use of an MRI, X-ray or CT scan are likely to prescribe the same type of conservative treatments for chronic pain management as they would for someone without an L6.
 These methods of treatment include pain medication, physical therapy, behavior modification and more.
 Occasionally, conservative treatment proves ineffective and a physician might suggest surgery as an option.
 Rather than settle for traditional open back surgery, contact Laser Spine Institute to learn about the advanced techniques our surgeons utilize that lead to shorter recuperation periods when compared to traditional open spine operations.
 Our minimally invasive procedures are performed on an outpatient basis, and we have helped tens of thousands of patients find relief from back pain.